woman from Tennessee left no letters or diary to provide future generations

 Four years later her daughter died and was buried near her.

-appropriating $2,000 for “the erection of a monument over the remains of Mrs. Elizabeth Crockett.”
+appropriating $2,000 for “the erection of a monument over the remains

-of 1880.
+in the fall of 1880.
 By that time, of course, the only direct survivor

 “Naturally I felt like making his acquaintance and I found him residing

 Ward recalled that Crockett took “great pleasure” entertaining “college

 boys” and would “relate many incidents of his father’s career as he

 If Ward ever wrote down any of the stories he heard from Robert Crockett,

 who died in 1889, they are not known today.
 But the senator’s bill

 made it through the Legislature, and the monument was unveiled in

 May 1913 by the widow Crockett’s namesake, her great-granddaughter.